Bruhteam/passwordgenerator/README.md

 # Makepass - Password Generator
-That password generator have GUI.
-Not finished yet.
+Version 1.0.1 - Realese.
+Now the password output is direct in the GUI.